Apostolic succession: Catholic Church

 Papal primacy is different though related to apostolic succession as described here.
-The Catholic Church has traditionally claimed a unique leadership role for the Apostle Peter, believed to have been named by Jesus as head of the Apostles and as a focus of their unity, who became the first Bishop of Rome, and whose successors inherited the role and accordingly became the leaders of the worldwide Church as well.
-Even so, Catholicism acknowledges the papacy is built on apostolic succession, not the other way around.
+The Catholic Church has traditionally claimed a unique leadership role for the Apostle Peter, believed to have been named by Jesus as head of the Twelve Apostles and as a focus of their unity, who became the first Bishop of Rome, and whose successors inherited the role and accordingly became the leaders of the worldwide Christian Church as well.
+Even so, Roman Catholicism acknowledges the papacy is built on apostolic succession, not the other way around.
 As such, apostolic succession is a foundational doctrine of authority in the Catholic Church.

 If the very order of episcopal succession is to be considered, how much more surely, truly, and safely do we number them from Peter himself, to whom, as to one representing the whole Church, the Lord said, 'Upon this rock I will build my Church'....